Network resilience

-Since the introduction of the resilience concept into the study of critical infrastructure, resilience engineering is related to safety management \cite{righi2015systematic}, which is also the focus of risk analysis.
-Given the unprecedented risks and possibly catastrophic damages resulting from them, risk analysis \cite{moteff2005risk} is also one of the critical methods to understand the system resilience.
-Critical infrastructures are usually threatened by natural hazards, where risk assessment is related to the vulnerabilities exposed to these disasters \cite{guikema2009natural}.
-Hazard assessment mainly studies the disaster itself, while vulnerability focuses on the exposure and economic losses of critical infrastructures caused by failures.
-Interdependence is also another source for system vulnerability \cite{ouyang2009methodological}.
-Concepts of uncertainties in risk usually have two angles \cite{der2009aleatory}.
-The first type considers risk as the inherent properties of the system, which can be measured by the severity of harmful consequences and its probability \cite{haimes1991total,haimes2006definition}.
-The other approach considers the risk from the Bayesian perspective \cite{apeland2002quantifying}, and focuses on development of an epistemic framework.
-Overall, risks come from the inherent uncertainties in the system itself and our limited knowledge about the system.
-These uncertainties of unexpected and adverse consequences could pose various threats to the systems.
-While these uncertainties in the risk assessment can hardly be fully realized, resilience may help to provide a complementary method for risk management, which builds the system's ability to absorb or adapt to these uncertainties.
+{\bf Vulnerability in networks.} Since the introduction of the concept of resilience in the study of critical infrastructure, resilience engineering has been related to safety management \cite{righi2015systematic}, a factor that is also a focus in risk analysis.
+Given the unprecedented risks and the possibly catastrophic damage resulting from them, risk analysis \cite{moteff2005risk} is also one of the critical methods used to understand system resilience.
+Critical infrastructures are often threatened by natural hazards, and risk assessment for those situations is related to the vulnerabilities exposed to these disasters \cite{guikema2009natural}.
+Hazard assessment mainly studies the disaster itself, while vulnerability focuses on the exposure and economic losses suffered by critical infrastructures due to failures.
+Interdependence is also another source of system vulnerability \cite{ouyang2009methodological}.
+Concepts of uncertainty regarding risk usually involve one of two approaches \cite{der2009aleatory}.
+The first approach considers risk an inherent property of the system that can be measured by the severity of the harmful consequences and their probability of occurrence \cite{haimes2006definition}.
+The other approach considers risk from the Bayesian perspective \cite{apeland2002quantifying} and focuses on developing an epistemic framework.
+Overall, risks arise from the inherent uncertainties in a system itself and from our limited knowledge about the system.
+These uncertainties regarding unexpected and adverse consequences could pose various threats to CI systems.
+While these uncertainties can hardly be fully evaluated in risk assessment, resilience may provide a complementary method for risk management and may help improve the system's ability to absorb or adapt to these uncertainties.